Neural Architecture Search for Energy Efficient Always-on Audio Models: Discussion

 \section{Discussion}

 Table~\ref{tab:best_nas} shows the best performing network structure found by NAS-Bayesian.
 Of interest is that the network uses the kernel size 5 twice in the network---the larger receptive field must allow the network to improve the task accuracy despite costing more computationally.
 The network uses both MobileNetV1 and V2 blocks and the new MobileNetV2-avg-pool and 1xK-Kx1-DW block we introduce in this paper.
-This block type heterogeneity agrees with what many NAS authors have found that it can be beneficial to have different types of block structures~\cite{Cai18}.
-It also shows MobileNetV2 blocks are not always superior to MobileNetV1 blocks.
+This block type heterogeneity agrees with what many NAS authors have found that it can be beneficial to have different types of block structures~\citep{bib28}.
+It also shows MobileNetV2 blocks are not always superior to MobileNetV1 blocks when accuracy, energy and memory usage are all taken into account.

 The number of output filters in the first block of the network creates a computational bottleneck when using 2D convolutions on a spectrogram.
 Table~\ref{tab:best_nas} shows the FLOPs of each block in the optimum NAS-Bayesian network and we see the second block uses 2M FLOPs.
 This is despite the block having 8 input filters and using a kernel size of 3 and 24 output filters.
 If the number of input filters to the second block were instead 24, the FLOPs count would triple to 6M.